rickwillcox/react-typescript-chrome-extension-template/README.md

 1. Go to the `react-typeScript-chrome-extension-template` directory and select the `dist` directory to load the extension
 1. Navigate to [This Page](https://this-page-intentionally-left-blank.org/) to see the React Typescript Chrome Extension Template app in action!

+Credit: The base of this repo was cloned from [React-Content-Script](https://github.com/yosevu/react-content-script) - I've added a lot more features including background scripts and state management.